 An object's shape and dimensions determines its Cd.
 Flat signs, for example, may have Cd's as high as 1.7, while racing cars may have Cds in the range of 0.30 to 0.35.
-Airships have even lower Cds. as low as .05.
+Airplanes have even lower Cds, as low as .05.
 Nature has provided birds and porpoises with extremely low Cds.
-Luminaire designers are cognizant of wind drag and moving away from 'boxy' designs.
+Luminaire designers are aware of wind drag and EPAs and strive to keep luminaire profiles small and streamlined.

-• Vibration
+Vibration

 Some examples of structural vibration can be found in two well-known cases.
 The first is the famous Tacoma Narrows Bridge, also known as 'Galloping Gertie'.
-Built in 1940, it collapsed in spectacularly fashion four months after its opening, as captured on film.
+Built in 1940, it collapsed in spectacular fashion four months after its opening, as captured on film.
 The subsequent investigation of this failure led to the study of wind-induced vibration.
 The findings helped engineers to gain more understanding of fluid dynamics and wind induced vibration.
 As a result, a similarly designed bridge in Maine was spared by the addition of structural elements and fairings.
 The second example is the John Hancock Tower in Boston.
 In this instance vibration was causing windows to pop out, crashing to the street below.
-Wind induced vibration was causing the 800 foot building to torque as well as flex.
-The solution involved the installation two 300 ton mass tuned vibration dampers on the 58th floor.
-Recently constructed slender hi-rise buildings in New York City have large damper systems.
+Wind induced vibration was causing the 800 foot building to torgue as well as flex.
+The solution involved the installation of two 300 ton mass tuned vibration dampers on the 58th floor.
+Recently constructed slender high rise buildings in New York City have large damper systems.